MAT124/MAT124/README.md

 - 👋 Hi, I’m @Mat124
 - 👀 I’m interested in almost everything
-- 🌱 I’m currently trying to learn too much at once, with a focus on low-level, embedded and high-performance/low-latency systems.
+- 🌱 I’m currently trying to learn too much at once, with a focus on low-level, high-performance and hardware.
 - 📫 How to reach me? [mail](mailto:mrg.knight1@gmail.com)

 <!---